nehpetsde/nfc-iop/docs/pp/link-management.rst

 2550 milliseconds which is, as a time to let the user know the end of communication, not an ideal upper bound.

-.. admonition:: Interoperability Test Assumption
+.. admonition:: Interoperability Test Requirement

-   The interoperability test scenarios do not require that an LTO parameter is received, but if an LTO parameter is received it is assumed that the remote Link Timeout value will not exceed 1000 milliseconds.
+   The interoperability test scenarios require that if an LTO parameter then the resulting remote Link Timeout value does not exceed 1000 milliseconds.

 The *Option (OPT)* parameter communicates the link service class supported by the sending LLC.
 The link service class indicates the